 Trashy, but green

-Our trash bags are ASTM D6954-04 certified, degrade into worm food in 24-36 months, and don't stick around forever like other bags.
+Our trash bags are ASTM D6954-18 certified and degrade in 24-36 months, they don't stick around forever like other bags.

 Just as hefty